FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 other LaTeX document.

-If we have to use fragile environemts like verbatim or lstlisting  inside a slide, then we have to pass an additional parameter to begin frame, fragile.
+If we have to use fragile environemts like verbatim or lstlisting  inside a slide, then we have to pass an additional parameter to begin frame, namely fragile.

 Overlays and simple animation can be achieved using the pause command.